Those who cannot remember the past are condemned to repeat it.

 Since then 6,853 of our soldiers have been KIA with 50,914 wounded in Afghanistan, Iraq and the Middle East.

-So, tomorrow on December 7th, so many years after the attack on Pearl Harbor, remember our greatest generation and their legacy to those who threaten our Republic, and our current brave soldiers, sailors, marines and airmen.
+So many years after the attack on Pearl Harbor, remember our greatest generation and their legacy to those who threaten our Republic, and our current brave soldiers, sailors, marines and airmen.
 The latter won’t soon forget the lessons of Pearl Harbor and 9/11.
 They are still fighting over in the Middle East, right now, today.

 No war is over until the enemy says it’s over.
 We may think it over, we may declare it over, but in fact, the enemy gets a vote.